denoload/denoload/README.md

-# :film_strip: `casette` - k6 like load testing using Deno
+# 🦕 `denoload` - Load testing scenarios in minutes.

-cassette (pronounced kə-sĕt′, kă-, like cassette in french) is a modern load testing tool using JavaScript and [Deno][deno], inspired by [k6][k6].
+Denoload is a modern load testing tool that empower your Web API load tests with Client Libraries using JavaScript and [Deno][deno].

+It is strongly inspired by [k6][k6].

 ## Why ?

 [k6][k6] is a great tool but it's lacking of libraries and community due to its custom JavaScript VM and API.
 Worse, there are edge cases where the VM isn't standard and can not be.
-This can lead to frustration.
+This can lead to a **lot** frustration.

-Therefore here are goals of this _toy_ project:
+Denoload aims to be an alternative with:
 - great performance (comparable to [k6][k6])
 - write [k6][k6] like scripts with VU & executors
-- web APIs that feels like home
+- web APIs, you can use your client libraries.
-- web modules support
+- ESModules support
 - Modern JavaScript & TypeScript support out of the box (including `async` / `await`)